SMART-Dal/greenlight/README.md

 This executes the patched project scripts and collects energy profiling data using codegreen's `start-energy-measurement` command.

-The energy profiles are saved as JSON to `dataset/project_name/script_name`; this script also get the execution logs of the scripts and execution status metadata.
+The energy profiles are saved as JSON to `dataset/project_name/script_name/experiment-n.json`; this script also get the execution logs of the scripts and execution status metadata, for debugging and further analysis.
+These json files can be used to perform further analysis of the energy profiles.

 #### 05_data_analysis.py

 This analyzes the raw energy profiles to generate aggregated statistics and visualizations.

-The final dataset json and plots are output to `Dataset/final_dataset/`.
+The analysis report and visualization are output to `Dataset/analysis/`.

+Additional analysis and visualization scripts are available in `codegreen.fecom.experiment` package, that can be for instance used as:

+`from codegreen.fecom.experiment.analysis import init_project_energy_data, create_summary, export_summary_to_latex, build_total_energy_df`

 In summary, the scripts handle: